isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-remove-paint-from-porcelain-tub.markdown

 - Soak a piece of cloth in softener solvent and apply over paint stain
 - For dried paint stain, leave the surface to cure for 10 to 15 minutes
-- Using a scrubbing grit material, rub the paint stain gently Repeat the steps above until the entire paint is removed.
-Clean the paint debris and mop the porcelain tub to dryness
+- Using a scrubbing grit material, rub the paint stain gently Repeat the steps above until the entire paint is removed.Â Clean the paint debris and mop the porcelain tub to dryness
 > See Also:
 > [White Paints for Interior Walls](https://pestpolicy.com/best-white-paints-for-interior-walls/)
 ### Method 7: Using lubricating Spray and Scraper
 Using a scraper should be the last option when cleaning paint stains from the porcelain surface since the scraper damages or tears the porcelains primary material.
-Therefore, high precautions should be considered during the paint removal process.
-The lubricating spray is needed to quench the paint stain for an easier scrapping process.
+Therefore, high precautions should be considered during the paint removal process.Â The lubricating spray is needed to quench the paint stain for an easier scrapping process.
 Materials and Tools Needed
 - Lubricating spray and Paint scrapper
 - Rag or mop and Water and soap